frc5687/2021-tutorial/EXAMS/controls.md

 # Level One Controls Exam: Basic Robot Control

-A level one license holder can safely control the robot using robot code provided by higher level license holders.
+A level one wrangler can safely control the robot using robot code provided by higher level wranglers.

 ## Revision C